Even though the chisel dates back to the dawn of woodworking, it can still do a lot of things for you today.

 But when you're buying chisels, those names don't mean much.
 You'll do better to pick a chisel by looking at it and assessing how well it fits your needs than by relying on a name.
 A blade of high-carbon steel and a durable handle are the most important features.

 Be sure, too, to keep the back of the blade flat all the way to the cutting edge.
-If it curves up as shown in the illustration at right, the chisel may be hard to control and won't cut cleanly.
+If it curves up as shown in the illustration above right, the chisel may be hard to control and won't cut cleanly.

 Chisels handily meet many workshop situations.
 But, leave such things as opening paint cans or prying off door and window trim to the proper tool.
 You can use the chisel to clean off dried glue squeeze-out, pare down a tenon to fit a mortise, or trim a plug flush to a surface.
 Here are some other chores where the chisel comes in handy:

 After drilling to remove most of the waste, go in with a chisel to finish a mortise.
-Work with the bevel up--that is, facing away from the mortise wall.
+Work with the bevel up—that is, facing away from the mortise wall.
 For a through mortise, cut inward from both sides to prevent splintering the back.

 Set hinges and other hardware into shallow mortises so they'll sit flush with the surface.
 Trace the item's outline on the wood with a knife blade.
 Holding the chisel perpendicular to the surface with the back of the blade to the line, cut to the required depth.
-Then, clean out the shallow mortise with the chisel, as shown at right.
+Then, clean out the shallow mortise with the chisel, as shown below.
 Here you work with the bevel down.

 Cut the sides of the dado to depth with a backsaw or chisel.
-Then, clear out the waste with a chisel of appropriate width, as shown at right.
+Then, clear out the waste with a chisel of appropriate width, as shown below.
 A scrapwood gauge block, shown, guides the chisel straight into the end of the dado for a flat bottom.
 (You don't need it as you cut farther in.)
 To bring the top of the gauge block flush with the bottom of the dado, shim it with a 3x5" notepad opened to the required thickness.
 Cut from both ends to prevent tearout.

 Photography: Hetherington Photography Written by: Larry Johnson